TheDoctor0/openvas-docker-lite/README.md

 14. Verinice ITG
 15. XML

-You can select what report format will be used with **-f** or **--format** argument with one of available profiles as value.
+You can select what report format will be used with **-f** or **--format** argument with one of the available profiles.

-By default *PDF* format is used to generate report.
+By default *PDF* format is used to generate the report.

 #### Profiles